-How do I get a UPC for my game?
+How do I get a UPC/ ISBN for my game?

 The first step is to determine if you need a UPC (universal product code).
 The only reason to have it is if you plan to sell it at retailers.
-If you’re selling your game exclusively from our web site, your web site, or at trade shows, then you do not need to worry about adding a UPC code.
+If you’re selling your game exclusively from our website, your website, or at trade shows, then you do not need to worry about adding a UPC code.

 Congrats!
 You can upload your packaging image to The Game Crafter and now you’ll have a UPC printed on every package that is compatible with any retailer in the United States or Canada.